LAST UPDATED: 25 June 2019

 Most of the slaughterhouses in Vietnam killing Australian cattle have no basic hygiene or OH&S protocols and kill and butcher animals in filthy, bacteria-filled conditions.
 Meat from these animals would be deemed unfit for human consumption in Australia.

 The broader ethics of encouraging the Vietnamese (and others throughout South East Asia) to increase red meat consumption at a time the Western world is being warned by health experts to eat less are also in question here — and reinforces that this is a profit-driven industry that cares little, if anything, for animals or people.

-Under Agriculture Minister Barnaby Joyce's watch, the Department of Agriculture has failed to implement any meaningful sanctions against re-offending live export companies.
+Under former Agriculture Minister Barnaby Joyce's watch, the Department of Agriculture failed to implement any meaningful sanctions against re-offending live export companies.
 Despite recurring breaches of Australian live export laws in multiple countries, resulting in horrific cruelty to tens of thousands of animals — not one export company has been prosecuted or had their licence suspended.

 They're the forgotten victims of Australia's live export trade — dairy cows and other animals exported for breeding purposes who are left totally unprotected by live export regulations.
 The government and the industry says requiring appropriate standards and care for these animals in importing countries is too difficult.
 So they simply don't.

 That means the 30,000 dairy cows and breeder cattle sent from Australia to Vietnam last year can be killed in slaughterhouses that sledgehammer animals to death.
 And Australia's live export industry sends them anyway.